-Health Insurance Portability and Accountability Act (HIPAA)
+Health Insurance Portability And Accountability Act (HIPAA)

 HIPAA protects the privacy of medical records and personal health information.
-The restrictions of this law may impact an Employer when it needs to obtain and use protected information, such as if it administers its own health care plan, when it undergoes review for health benefit decisions, for FMLA purposes (to determine whether Employee has a serious medical condition and/or whether an Employee is able to return to work) and for ADA purposes (when trying to determine parameters of "reasonable accommodation" or when trying to determine appropriate modified work schedule for return to work after work-related injury).
-Employer may obtain such protected information with a valid authorization.
+The restrictions of this law may impact an Employer when it needs to obtain and use protected information, such as administering its own health care plan, undergoing review for health benefit decisions, for FMLA purposes (to determine whether an Employee has a serious medical condition and/or whether an Employee is able to return to work) and for ADA purposes (when trying to determine parameters of "reasonable accommodation" or when trying to determine appropriate modified work schedule for return to work after work-related injury).
+The Employer may obtain such protected information with a valid authorization.